Screenshot of RPCEmu

 Patches may get edited before being committed, or if the changes required are particularly large an updated patch may be requested of the developer.
 In some rare cases it might not be possible to commit a patch, and at that point there should be a stated reason (e.g. patch overlaps with another patch that deprecates it, patch is too widespread to verify (suggest breaking into smaller patches), etc).

-If you have any questions, once again the mailing list is the best place to ask, also, if you're considering a particulaly large change, that would affect a large functional area or many files, it might well be worth getting some advice from the developers on the mailing list first, incase it overlaps with other development work, or even just a suggestion of how to accomplish it in smaller changes.
+If you have any questions, once again the Stardot forum is the best place to ask, also, if you're considering a particulaly large change, that would affect a large functional area or many files, it might well be worth getting some advice from the developers on the forum first, incase it overlaps with other development work, or even just a suggestion of how to accomplish it in smaller changes.